dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 !!! tip "Creating custom 60 and 70 Hz screen modes"

-    "Custom resolution" is a bit of a misnomer because what we're after is creating a new screen mode that uses your monitor's native resolution, but with a custom *refresh rate*.
+    "Custom resolution" is a bit of a misnomer because what we're after is creating a new screen mode that uses your monitor's native resolution but with a custom *refresh rate*.

     You can create such custom resolutions using the Nvidia Control Panel or